kool-engine/kool/README.md

 I also have a few demos in place (roughly in order of creation; once loaded, you can also switch between them via the hamburger button in the upper left corner):
+- [Physics - Vehicle](https://fabmax.github.io/kool/kool-js/?demo=phys-vehicle): A drivable vehicle (W, A, S, D) based on the nVidia PhysX vehicles SDK (via emscripten/WebIDL bindings:
+  [physx-js-webidl](https://github.com/fabmax/physx-js-webidl)).
+Still work in progress and currently does not work on JVM.
+A few more notes on physics [further below](#physics-simulation)
-- [Physics - Joints](https://fabmax.github.io/kool/kool-js/?demo=phys-joints): A slightly more sophisticated
-  physics demo consisting of a chain running over two gears.
+- [Physics - Joints](https://fabmax.github.io/kool/kool-js/?demo=phys-joints): Physics demo consisting of a chain running over two gears.
 Uses a lot of multi / compound shapes and revolute / hinge joints.
-Based on nVidia PhysX (via [physx-js](https://github.com/ashconnell/physx-js) on javascript / [JBullet](http://jbullet.advel.cz/) on JVM).
-A few more notes on physics [further below](#physics-simulation)
+Based on nVidia PhysX on javascript / [JBullet](http://jbullet.advel.cz/) on JVM).
 - [Physics - Collision](https://fabmax.github.io/kool/kool-js/?demo=physics): The obligatory box collision physics demo.
 - [Atmospheric Scattering](https://fabmax.github.io/kool/kool-js/?demo=atmosphere): Earth (and Moon) with volumetric atmosphere.
   Lots of interactive controls for adjusting the appearance of the atmosphere.
 The planet itself is rendered by a highly customized